jsiek/B522-PL-Foundations/README.md

    but using de Bruijn indices to represent variables, as in [DeBruijn](https://plfa.github.io/DeBruijn/).
-   You should use the `ext`, `rename`, `exts`, and `subst` functions from the DeBruijn chapter, adapting the type declarations of those functions.
+   You should use the `ext`, `rename`, `exts`, and `subst` functions from the DeBruijn chapter, simplifying the type declarations of those functions.
 For example,

         exts : ∀ {Γ Δ}